 The performance period under the Annual Incentive Plan is the calendar year.
-However, the administrative procedures necessary to calculate the awards under the plan have not yet been completed for 2018.
-The Company expects to receive the peer group data necessary to calculate the Plan incentive awards (if any) by the end of March 2019.
-If target or maximum performance measures are achieved, plan participants will receive a payout under the Annual Incentive Plan.
-If our named executive officers receive a payout under the Annual Incentive Plan, the payout will be distributed in cash and through grants of restricted shares of Company common stock.
-The percentage of stock and cash distributed will depend upon the executive's achievement of his or her performance goals and job position.
-See "Grants of Plan-Based Awards During 2018" for information on potential payouts under the Annual Incentive Plan.
+However, the administrative procedures necessary to calculate the awards under the Annual Incentive Plan have not yet been completed for 2021.
+The Company expects to receive the peer group data necessary to calculate the incentive awards (if any) by the end of June 2022.
+If at least one of the applicable performance measures is achieved above the threshold performance level, then plan participants will receive a payout under the Annual Incentive Plan.
+If our named executive officers receive a payout under the Annual Incentive Plan, the payout will be distributed in cash and, with respect to Mr. Guillaume only, through grants of restricted shares of Company common stock.
+The total award is dependent upon the executive's achievement of his performance goals and job position.
+See "Grants of Plan-Based Awards During 2021" for information on potential payouts under the Annual Incentive Plan.

-Performance Measures under the Annual Incentive Plan for 2018
+Performance Measures under the Annual Incentive Plan for 2021